 In some states, business owners have strongly opposed the Restroom Access Act over fears of liability or concerns that some people will abuse the law.
 However, there is little evidence to support these concerns.

 The law in each state usually requires a person to show proof of an eligible medical condition to a business owner or employee.

 Proof may be in the form of a document that a medical professional has signed stating that the person has a condition that may require the immediate use of a restroom.
 Alternatively, it might be an identification card that a national organization has issued.

 The law may vary slightly from one state to another.
 For example, some states include pregnancy as a suitable condition while others do not.
 Not all states accept an identification card in place of a signed medical document.

 Some businesses may be exempt from the Restroom Access Act.
-Those with fewer than three employees, for example, are not obliged to let a customer use an employee toilet as it may leave the store open to damage or theft.
+The Act does not require those with fewer than three employees, for example, to let a customer use an employee restroom, as it may leave the store open to damage or theft.